VincentSchmid/dayzLootEditor/README.md

 ## To do:

+### Requirements for BETA
+- [ ] doing item assossiation inside the app
+- [ ] support for all item types
+- [ ] guns can be assinged an ammo type which creates automatic assossiations
+- [ ] Enter Hotkey in Rarity Distribution
+- [x] managing db connection

+### Requirements for Full Release
 - [ ] Beeing able to add paste in new items and assossiate these items with a mod that can be activated and deactivated
-- [ ] doing item assossiation inside of the app (most is automatic)
-- [ ] guns can be assinged an ammo type which creates automatic assossiations
-- [ ] support for all item types
 - [ ] drop percentages (not in types.xml)
-- [ ] loot overall droprate in percent adjusts nominal, min and restock
+- [ ] overall loot settings (adjust for many items at once)
 - [x] enter hotkey: when editing name -> search, nominal... -> update sel, selecting -> select matching
 - [x] loading types.xml and then generating all database from that
-- [ ] (including finding ammo for typical guns)
+- [ ] finding ammo for vanilla guns
-- [x] managing db connection
+- [ ] attachments for vanilla guns
 - [x] loading database with all links allready included
 - [ ] 60round stanag is not implemented
 - [x] Crate Rarity in database include dropdown in item, base rarity on allready existing items - then distribute across nominal
-- [ ] Enter Hotkey in Rarity Distribution

 ## crazy ideas: